stephaniedlp/stephaniedlp/README.md

 * 🌍  I  work remotely or hybrid.
-* 🖥️  My portafolio coming soon...
-* ✉️  You can contact me at stephaniedlp00@gmail.com

 * 🚀  I'm currently working in C# .NET environment for web development.
 * 🔐 Currently learning penetration testing with a focus on web and network security, including hands-on experimentation with Raspberry Pi for network penetration testing projects.

-* 🧠  I'm developing my skills in Java, C++ and C through LeetCode and HackerRank
+* 🧠  I'm developing my skills in Docker, Kubernetes, Azure Services and Python through LeetCode and HackerRank
 * 🤝  Working on a COOL PROJECT COOMING SOON

+* 🖥️  My portafolio coming soon...
+* ✉️  You can contact me at stephaniedlp00@gmail.com